 “Almost time to check out, just need to get a few more ‘Live, Laugh, Love’ signs.
-They are buy one, get one half off, y’know.”
+They are buy one, get one half off, y’know?”
+Sybil thinks aloud.

 Sybil heads to the checkout counter, her basket almost overflowing with useless crap.
 She waits in a long line to check out.
-As she approaches the clerk, reaches for her money bag.
+As she approaches the clerk, reaches for her money sack.

-Sybil opens up her bag and pulls out the bills.
+Sybil opens up her sack and pulls out the bills.
 However, they do not look right to her.
 They are smaller, thinner, and printed on different colored papers.
-Sybil’s frown stretches to her crown and her face turns red from embarrassment.
+Sybil’s frown stretches down, her face turns red from embarrassment.

 “Ma’am, did you really think you could pay us with Monopoly money?” says the clerk.

 Sybil faints.
 She had shopped until she dropped.